csaf-poc/csaf_distribution/docs/csaf_provider.md

  - web: Specify the web folder.
 Default: `/var/www/html`.
  - upload_signature: Send signature with the request, an additional input-field in the web interface will be shown to let user enter an ascii armored signature.
 Default: `false`.
  - canonical_url_prefix: start of the URL where contents shall be accessible from the internet.
 Default: `https://$SERVER_NAME`.
+ - certificate_and_password: Require password and a valid Client Certificate for write access.
+Default: false
  - no_passphrase: Let the user send the request without having to send a password.
 If set to true, the input-field in the web interface will be omitted.
 Default: `false`.
  - no_validation: Skip validation of the uploaded CSAF document against the JSON schema.
 Default: `false`.
  - no_web_ui: Disable the web interface.
 Default: `false`.